jfhr/jscc23-sessions/how-not-to-be-a-terrible-manager/README.md

 Be aware: Sometimes what people say they need and what they actually need are two different things.

+If you have more frequent one-on-ones, people will share more.

 ## Have retros and reviews

 Get everyone at the table: